chrisconlan/md_math_to_pdf/readme.md

 ## To-Do List

-+ Add support for other OS's PDF openers.
-Currently using `xdg-open` to support my RHEL machine.

 + Add more cool arguments to Pandoc call.
 This is all that is required to make Pandoc produce the coolest Markdown flavor ever:

 ```